hphelion/documentation/commercial/GA1/ceilometer/commerical.services-reporting-bestpractice.md

 </table>

 ###Enable Nova Notifications {#novaconfigfile}
 This example is an excerpt of the configuration file including only the changes necessary to enable notifications.
-To enable Nova to publish notifications, change the *nova.conf* file as follows.
+When notification publishing has been enabled, the *nova.conf* file will appear as follows.

 	notification_driver=nova.openstack.common.notifier.rpc_notifier
 	notification_topics=notifications
 	notify_on_state_change=vm_and_task_state
 	instance_usage_audit=True
 	instance_usage_audit_period=hour

+The *instance\_usage\_audit_period* interval can be set to check the instance's status every hour, once a day, once a week or once a month.
+Every time the audit period elapses, Nova sends a notification to Ceilometer to record whether or not the instance is live and running.
+Metering this statistic is critical if billing depends on usage.

+###Restart the Nova Service
 Note that the Nova service must be restarted to pick up the changes to the configuration file.
 Log in to the controller node and execute the following to restart the Compute services:

-	# service nova-api restart
+	service nova-api restart
-	# service nova-cert restart
+	service nova-cert restart
-	# service nova-consoleauth restart
+	service nova-consoleauth restart
-	# service nova-scheduler restart
+	service nova-scheduler restart
-	# service nova-conductor restart
+	service nova-conductor restart
-	# service nova-novncproxy restart
+	service nova-novncproxy restart

 For a more in-depth look at how information is sent over *openstack.common.rpc*, refer to the [OpenStack Ceilometer documentation](http://docs.openstack.org/developer/ceilometer/measurements.html).